8 BETTER Alternatives To Baseboard Heaters [From Experience]

 The great thing about heat pumps is they can run off of electricity, so switching from baseboard heating isn’t a tough process.

 I have to mention that heat pumps require a slightly different kind of maintenance than baseboard heating.
-You should hire professionals every 4-6 months for duct cleaning to ensure your air doesn’t contain any harmful chemicals or mold.
+You should hire professionals every 4-6 months for duct cleaning to ensure your air doesn’t contain harmful chemicals or mold.

 Pellet Stoves